 Manage Form Fills and Always On Rules (optional)

-These optional settings are not needed if you use campaigns.
-We strongly recommend you use campaign elements instead to centralize all automation on the campaign map, allow for more detailed reporting, and speed up form processing.
-However, when you are using a form that uses a double opt-in (required), adding contacts to campaigns through the “manage form fills” is a good option so you avoid adding contacts to campaigns before you can send them messages.
+These optional settings are not needed if you use automation.
+We strongly recommend you use automation maps to allow for more detailed reporting, and speed up form processing.
+However, when you are using a form that uses a double opt-in (required), adding contacts to your automation through the “manage form fills” is a good option so you avoid adding contacts to automation before you can send them messages.

-Manage Form Fills: This legacy section allows you to add the contact submitting the form to a campaign.
+Manage Form Fills: This legacy section allows you to add the contact submitting the form to a specific automation map.

 Hidden Form Fields